getsentry/sentry-docs/src/collections/_documentation/platforms/python/default-integrations.md

 ## Deduplication
 *Import name: `sentry_sdk.integrations.dedupe.DedupeIntegration`*

 This integration deduplicates certain events.
-This is enabled by default and should not be disabled except in rare circumstances.
-Disabling this integration for instance will cause duplicate error logging in the Flask framework.
+Sentry enables it by default, and it should not be disabled except in rare circumstances.
+Disabling this integration, for instance, will cause duplicate error logging in the Flask framework.

 ## Stdlib
 *Import name: `sentry_sdk.integrations.stdlib.StdlibIntegration`*

 The stdlib integration instruments certain modules in the standard library to emit breadcrumbs.
-This is enabled by default and rarely makes sense to disable.
+Sentry enables this by default, and it rarely makes sense to disable.

 In detail it provides:

-* Breadcrumbs for HTTP requests done using `httplib`, which also includes traffic going through `requests`.
+* Breadcrumbs for HTTP requests.
+The breadcrumbs are done using `httplib`, which also includes traffic going through `requests`.

 ## Modules
 *Import name: `sentry_sdk.integrations.modules.ModulesIntegration`*

-Send a list of installed Python packages along with each event.
+Sends a list of installed Python packages along with each event.

 ## Argv
 *Import name: `sentry_sdk.integrations.argv.ArgvIntegration`*

 {% version_added 0.5.0 %}

-Add `sys.argv` as `extra` attribute to each event.
+Adds `sys.argv` as `extra` attribute to each event.

 ## Logging
 *Import name: `sentry_sdk.integrations.logging.LoggingIntegration`*